MuhammadUmarAleem/aind2-cnn-project/README.md

 ## Repository Structure

-- `transfer-learning/bottleneck_features.ipynb`: Notebook to calculate VGG-16 bottleneck features on a toy dataset.
+- `bottleneck_features.ipynb`: Notebook to calculate VGG-16 bottleneck features on a toy dataset.
-- `transfer-learning/transfer_learning.ipynb`: Notebook to train a CNN to classify dog breeds using transfer learning.
+- `transfer_learning.ipynb`: Notebook to train a CNN to classify dog breeds using transfer learning.

 ## Setup Instructions